woidthevoid/woidthevoid/README.md

-# Hey, i am Victor.
+# Hey, I am Victor.
 Thanks for stopping by 👋🏻
-I am a software engineer, currently pursuing a MSc in Software Engineering.
+I am a software engineer, currently pursuing a MSc. in Software Engineering.

-I am actively searching for opportunities where I can get professional experience out in the field, don't hestitate to [contact me](#how-to-reach-me)
+I am actively searching for opportunities where I can get professional experience out in the field, don't hestitate to [contact me](#how-to-reach-me).

 ## About me
 ```yaml